DavidStreid/ANAPNEO/README.md

 $ npm run go
 ~~~~

-Server should be started at http://localhost:4200/
+Client should be available at http://localhost:4200/